Skip to main content

 Revolting

 In this case, no one cared.
 The police didn’t believe her, the foster mother didn’t believe her, her friends didn’t believe...
 No one.
 Everything failed.
 The system failed.
 The people failed.
-Most important, the people who should protect her failed.
+Most importantly, the people who should protect her failed.

 Marie loses everything.
-She loses her job, the respect of her peers, her self-confidence (already too low to begin with).
+She loses her job, the respect of her peers, and her self-confidence (already too low to begin with).
 She lives a nightmare, and don’t forget: this is a real story.

 Current topic